sainiShivani024/project/README.md

  To run this project
  npm install(use npm install to install node modules packages.) npm start
- (this will create two table in database by the name of user and blog)
+ (this will create two table in database by the name of users and blogs)

  # Directories in project
  *Controller
+ controller contains three files auth.js, blog.js, user.js .The auth.js file use jwt authentication
+ if user email and password match then they generate a token after that a user can create a new blog.
  *Db

  # db directory
- db folder contains database connection which contains the models folders in which two tables are created that is blog and user.js which contains the definition of table columns in it.
+ db folder contains database connection which contains the models folders in which two tables are created that is blog.js and user.js which contains the definition of table columns in it.

  # APIs